 A properly planned intervention can be highly beneficial in getting someone to acknowledge their addiction and agree to treatment.
 The key to planning a successful intervention is to work with a professional mediator who will help you learn what to say and not to say.
-It’s also important to plan the meeting, include the right people and have a treatment plan in place.
+It’s also important to plan the meeting, including the right people and have a treatment plan in place.

 Let’s look at some of the main reasons why interventions sometimes don’t go as planned.